 Invitation for Tender

 An Invitation for Tender (IFB) is a tendering method used in the construction industry to solicit a competitive tender from a vendor on a fixed price contract.
-IFBs are advertised publicly and incoming tender are sealed to ensure competitiveness.
-Winning tender are determined by price and then awarded publicly.
+IFBs are advertised publicly and incoming tenders are sealed to ensure competitiveness.
+Winning tenders are determined by price and then awarded publicly.

-Job Costing is an accounting practice in the construction industry used to track the costs for certain job activities and projects using a consistent organizational system to record and report on costs.
+Job Costing is an accounting practice in the construction industry used to track the costs for certain job activities and projects using a consistent organisational system to record and report on costs.